holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

   assignments due for that day’s class.
 - Remain open-minded and sensitive during class discussions.
 - Laptops, Cell Phones, Ipads, and other electronic devices are useful tools but also wonderful distractions.
-Your laptop should be charged for the class, but it should only be open when instructed.
-Place your cell phones in your backpack.
-If you need to use it during course, quietly raise your hand and explain the situation when I come over to talk to you.
+Your laptop should be charged for class, but it should only be open when instructed. **Place your cell phones in your backpack.
+If you need to use it during class, quietly raise your hand and explain the situation when I come over to talk to you.**
 - I expect each of you to make a solid, good-faith effort to do your best in this class (and I expect the same from myself).
 I know, however, that this class is just one of many aspects of your life, so please talk to me if you